ACCORD-NWP/DAVAI/docs/src/rerun.md

 -   to run a single job:

     ```
-    davai-run_tests <job identifier as given by -l option>
+    davai-run_tests -j <job identifier as given by -l option>
     ```

 Some tests are gathered together within a single job.
 There are 2